 Kentucky became the fifteenth state of the United States in 1792.
 It probably got its name from either the Iroquois word Kenta-ke, meaning meadowland, or the Wyandot word Kah-ten-tah-teh, meaning land of tomorrow.
 Its state song is “My Old Kentucky Home.”
 Tourist attractions include Mammoth Cave National Park.
+Frankfort is the capital, and Louisville is the largest city.
 Children could visit an internet site at: Kentucky.

 Tennessee became the sixteenth state of the United States in 1796.
 Its nickname is the Volunteer State.
 Tennessee’s name comes from tenase, meaning main village of Cherokees.
+Nashville is bothe the state capital and the state’s largest city.
 The Grand Ole Opry, located in Nashville, attracts many country music fans.
+The state butterfly is the zebra swallowtail, and the state wild animal is the raccoon.
 Children could visit an Internet site at: Tennessee.

 First recorded American earthquake occurred in Plymouth, Massachusetts, in 1638.
 Since English citizens had rarely experienced earthquakes, the colonists did not even have a word to describe their experience.
 Scientists today believe the earthquake was between a 6.5 to 7 on the Richter Magnitude Scale, making the earthquake one of the strongest ever in New England.
-Children could visit a WONDERFUL interactive site about earthquakes at: http://earthquake.usgs.gov/learn/kids/.
+Children could visit a WONDERFUL interactive site, including a map of earthquakes that have occurred today. about earthquakes at: http://earthquake.usgs.gov/learn/kids/.

 James Daugherty (born Asheville, North Carolina, 1889; died Boston, Massachusetts, February 21, 1974) was a painter, illustrator, and author.
 He is one of only a few people who have earned both Newbery Awards and Caldecott Awards.
 His Andy and the Lion received a 1939 Caldecott Honor Award, and he earned another Caldecott Honor Award in 1957 for Gillespie and the Guards.
 He was awarded the 1940 Newbery Medal for Daniel Boone.